lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-effective-meetings-101.md

 ---
 layout: post
-title:  "Meetings 101"
+title:  "Effective meetings 101"
 tags: meetings
 ---
-Peopleware places meetings into two categories: ceremonies and working meetings.
+Peopleware categorizes meetings as either ceremonies or working meetings.
 How do we know what type a meeting is?
 If a meeting is ended by the clock, it is a ceremony.
 If it is ended by a decision or the completion of some work, it is a working meeting.